Frosthaven/aeroplace/README.md

-# aeroplace
+# AeroPlace

-A utility for generating deterministic [Aerospace](https://github.com/nikitabobko/AeroSpace) application layouts on launch.
+A utility for generating deterministic [AeroSpace](https://github.com/nikitabobko/AeroSpace) application layouts on launch.

 THIS IS CURRENTLY IN PRE-RELEASE AND SUBJECT TO CHANGE